MONAGHAN LAB

 Inquires from potential MSc and PhD students are always welcome.
 Please look here for more information about our program.
 Students typically start in Sept or Jan, but other start times are possible.
 Be sure to include a motivation statement and CV in your email.

 Scholarship opportunities - There are several scholarship options allowing students to focus on research with a reduction in TAships.
 Application deadlines vary throughout the year.
-Incoming students who are awarded an NSERC CGS receive a $5K top-up.
+Incoming students who are awarded an NSERC CGS receive a $5,000 top-up.

-NSERC Michael Smith Foreign Study Supplement - Supplemental funding of $6K to allow international collaborations for students holding NSERC-CGS.
+NSERC Michael Smith Foreign Study Supplement - Supplemental funding of $6,000 to allow international collaborations for students holding NSERC-CGS.
 Applications are due to Queen's University in September of each year.
-So far, students from our lab have been successful with this program enabling 3 month-long stays at the Sainsbury Laboratory in England (2017) and the University of Freiburg in Germany (2019).
+So far, two students from our lab have been successful with this program enabling 3 month-long stays at the Sainsbury Laboratory in England (2017) and the University of Freiburg in Germany (2019).

 Mitacs Globalink -

 The Mitacs Globalink Research Award (GRA) supports research collaborations between Canada and select partner organizations and eligible countries and regions.
 Under the joint supervision of a home and host professor, successful senior undergraduate students, graduate students, as well as postdoctoral fellows will receive a $6,000 research award to conduct a 12- to 24-week research project in the other country.
 Awards are offered in partnership with Mitacs’s Canadian academic partners (and, in some cases, with Mitacs’s international partners) and are subject to available funding.
+So far, three students from our lab have been successful with this program, enabling a 3 month-long say at the University of Freiburg in Germany (2023); a 3 month-long stay at the University of Iowa in the USA (2024); and a 4 month-long stay at the Leibniz Institute of Plant Biochemistry in Halle Germany (2024).

 Scholarship opportunities for non-Canadian nationals/residents may be available from other sources.